-7. What are my responsibilities as a Mentor?
+5. What are my responsibilities as a mentor?

-The new Mentorship Guidelines should be reviewed for a more thorough discussion of the information provided therein.
-In brief, the Mentorship Guidelines details the specific role and responsibilities of both Mentors and mentees.
-The Dispute Resolution Services' office relies on the information provided by, and recommendations of, Mentors in the completed Verification of Observation, Mentee Evaluation, and Mentee Portfolio forms.
-By providing performance based evaluation feedback, Mentors serve as an extension of the Office of the Executive Secretary in its certification-granting capacity.
-Certification approval or denial is based, in large part, on the honest and detailed evaluations provided by Mentors.
+The Mentorship Guidelines should be reviewed for a more thorough discussion of the information provided therein.
+In brief, the Mentorship Guidelines details the specific role and responsibilities of both mentors and mentees.
+DRS relies on the information provided by, and recommendations of, mentors in the completed Verification of Observation, Mentee Evaluation, and Mentee Portfolio forms.
+By providing performance-based evaluation feedback, mentors serve as an extension of DRS in its certification-granting capacity.
+Certification approval or denial is based, in large part, on the honest and detailed evaluations provided by mentors.

-Neither the completion of the minimum mediator certification requirements nor the payment of a mentorship fee should influence the evaluation of the mentee or the recommendation for certification made by the Mentor.
+Neither the completion of the minimum mediator certification requirements nor the payment of a mentorship fee should influence the evaluation of the mentee or the recommendation for certification made by the mentor.

-8. Can I provide mentoring services for more than one case to the same mentee?
+6. Can I provide mentoring services for more than one case to the same mentee?

-The Mentor may provide mentoring services for more than one case to the same mentee.
-The Mentor may invite the mentee to participate in more than two cases in one day; however, only two cases per day will count for certification purposes.
-The Mentor should inform the mentee that he or she must attain mentorship with more than one Mentor in order to receive a variety of feedback and to experience more than one mediator style.
+The mentor may provide mentoring services for more than one case to the same mentee.
+The mentor may invite the mentee to participate in more than two cases in one day; however, only two cases per day will count for certification purposes.
+The mentor should inform the mentee that he or she must attain mentorship with more than one mentor in order to receive a variety of feedback and to experience more than one mediator style.

-9. Can I provide mentorship services to a mentee for all of the required comediations?
+7. Can I provide mentorship services to a mentee for all of the required comediations?

-The mentee must work with at least two Mentors during the course of the mentorship to enhance the opportunity to learn from mediators with different styles and to be coached and mentored by mediators who will see different strengths and weaknesses.
-For example, the mentee co-mediates two General District Court (GDC) cases with Mentor #1 and has an opportunity to co-mediate a third GDC case with the same Mentor.
+The mentee must work with at least two mentors during the course of the mentorship to enhance the opportunity to learn from mediators with different styles and to be coached and mentored by mediators who will see different strengths and weaknesses.
+For example, the mentee co-mediates two General District Court (GDC) cases with mentor #1 and has an opportunity to co-mediate a third GDC case with the same mentor.
 During the third case, the mentee serves as the scrivener and drafts the Agreement to Mediate.
-In this instance, the mentee has co-mediated three GDC cases but has not mentored with two Mentors.
-The mentee must co-mediate an additional case with Mentor #2.
+In this instance, the mentee has co-mediated three GDC cases but has not mentored with two mentors.
+The mentee must co-mediate an additional case with mentor #2.

-Mentees may seek a waiver of this requirement where circumstances beyond their control preclude the ability to work with at least two Mentors.
-The Mentor should contact the Dispute Resolution Services office when in doubt about being the sole Mentor to a mentee.
+Mentees may seek a waiver of this requirement where circumstances beyond their control preclude the ability to work with at least two mentors.
+The mentor should contact DRS when in doubt about being the sole mentor to a mentee.

-10. Can I mentor more than one mentee in the same day?
+8. Can I mentor more than one mentee in the same day?

-Yes, the Mentor can mentor more than one mentee in the same day; however the Mentor should be cognizant of the responsibilities to each mentee to provide sufficient pre- and post- mediation briefings and to thoroughly complete the Verification of Observation, Mentee Portfolio, and Mentee Evaluation forms for each mentee.
+Yes, the mentor can mentor more than one mentee in the same day; however the mentor should be cognizant of the responsibilities to each mentee to provide sufficient pre- and post- mediation briefings and to thoroughly complete the Verification of Observation, Mentee Portfolio, and Mentee Evaluation forms for each mentee.

-11. Are the pre- and post- mediation briefings necessary?
+9. Are the pre- and post-mediation briefings necessary?

-The success of the mentorship process is dependent upon the commitment of both the Mentor and the mentee.
-The pre- and post- mediation briefings are critical components of the process and should be completed for each case.
-If the briefings present scheduling difficulties, the Mentor can exercise some flexibility but must ensure that the briefings take place.
+The success of the mentorship process is dependent upon the commitment of both the mentor and the mentee.
+The pre- and post-mediation briefings are critical components of the process and should be completed for each case.
+If the briefings present scheduling difficulties, the mentor can exercise some flexibility but must ensure that the briefings take place.

-12. Should I proceed with the mentorship if the mentee does not provide the Mentee Portfolio forms from previous cases?
+10. Should I proceed with the mentorship if the mentee does not provide the Mentee Portfolio forms from previous cases?

-If the mentee does not provide the current Mentor with the Mentee Portfolio form(s) from completed co-mediations or ongoing multiple session co-mediation, the case will not count as a co-mediation for certification purposes.
-The mentee should participate in the co-mediation as an Observer only.
+If the mentee does not provide the current mentor with the Mentee Portfolio form(s) from completed co-mediations or ongoing multiple session co-mediation, the case will not count as a co-mediation for certification purposes.
+The mentee should participate in the co-mediation as an observer only.

-13. What is considered a case for mentorship purposes?
+11. What is considered a case for mentorship purposes?